Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.SemanticCatalogue/README.md

 ## Physical quantities

-Both `OSDC.UnitConversion.Conversion` and `OSDC.UnitConversion.Conversion.DrillingEngineering` use version 3.3.28.
-Sibling UnitConversion source projects are used when available; set `UseLocalUnitConversionProjects=false` to use the NuGet dependencies instead.
+The library references `OSDC.UnitConversion.Conversion.DrillingEngineering` 3.4.2 and obtains the general Conversion library transitively.
 Quantity identities and SI unit names are resolved through those libraries, not duplicated UUID definitions.
 Earth Gravity's choices are PlaneAngleGeodesic, DepthDrilling and AccelerationDrilling.
 Quantities and units do not establish reference frames or additive meaning.

 Total gravitational plus centrifugal potential binds to `EarthGravityPotential`, a specialization of the general `GravityPotential` quantity in UnitConversion.
 Its SI representation is m²/s² (equivalently J/kg); ft²/s² and ft·lbf/lbm are available.
 The Earth specialization defines a meaningful display precision of 0.01 m²/s², without asserting model accuracy or rounding stored values.
 Energy density is not a substitute.